Universal Soldier: Regeneration: Box office

 The film has been mostly released directly to DVD / Blu-ray in the US and Europe, as well and the following figures do not include theatrical box office reports from important territories such as Israel, Japan or South Korea.
 As of April 7, 2010, the film has grossed $844,447 in United Arab Emirates, Singapore, Italy, Lebanon, Malaysia and the Philippines.

 Critical response

-Dread Central gave it 3 out of 5, saying "there is almost nothing but solid b-level action until the credits roll".
+Dread Central awarded Universal Soldier: Regeneration a score of 3 out of 5, saying that "there is almost nothing but solid b-level action until the credits roll".
 In a retrospective, Tom Breihan of The A.V.
 Club called it the most significant action movie of 2009, crediting it with providing newfound levels of critical legitimacy to the straight-to-DVD format, and describing it as "good enough to leave its theatrical predecessor in the dust".

 David Nusair of Reel Film Reviews gave it 1.5 out of 4 and called it "distractingly low-rent", a "mostly interminable mess" but that the sole saving grace was the "brutal fight sequences".
 He writes it off as a "misfire and a massive disappointment".